Inside Joe Biden's Iowa strategy: Targeting Catholics, voters of color and veterans

 Randy Flaherty, a disabled Navy veteran who has two sons in the military, met Biden during his 2008 presidential run and carries in his wallet a challenge coin the former vice president gave him.

-"I think he's the only candidate that we've got running, and I've talked to about all of them, who can put this country back together," said Flaherty.
+"I think he's the only candidate that we've got running, and I've talked to about all of them, who can put this country back together," Flaherty said.